microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-setreaction.md

 ---
 title: "chatMessage: setReaction"
-description: "Set reaction to a single message or message reply in a channel or a chat."
+description: "Set a reaction to a single message or message reply in a channel or a chat."
 author: "Sumana Chakrabarti"
 ms.prod: "microsoft-teams"
 doc_type: apiPageType